The Enneagram,

 Loss and Grief

 SYNOPSIS OF ARTICLE: The ways we deal with the dying process, which includes the experience of loss and grief, are fundamental to how we personally develop and live life fully.
 There is nothing more avoided or crucial.
 Here I present the key elements of the grieving process (including the four existential truths and the corresponding four spiritual pains and healing); how these relate to our three centers of intelligence; both the universal and personality type-specific ways of working with loss and grief (including sharing my own personal experience); and my concluding thoughts on immortality.
-I stress that what never dies and is permanent and unchanging are our higher essential or divine qualities.
-As you read this work, do give yourself the time to stop and reflect on these key elements that are fundamental to the loss and grief process, especially as these relate to your own personality type structure.

 The Enneagram, Loss and Grief